0xruhum/project-broke/README.md

 ### Accept an Agreement

+To accept the agreement you call the `acceptAgreement(uint)` function where you pass the agreement ID and send the deposit.

+After that, the contract will lock up the seller's token and set an one hour time limit for you to start streaming the funds to the `Broke` contract.

+If you don't do it within the timelimt, the seller is able to get back their token and is rewarded your deposit.

+#### Starting the Agreement

-To be able to accept an agreement you have to first start a Superfluid flow to the seller's wallet.
-The flowrate has to be equal to the one specified by the seller.
+To start the agreement you have to start a Superfluid stream to the `Broke` contract.
+The stream has to have the flowrate specified in the agreement.
+You also have to pass the agreement ID in the userData section of the stream context.
+The contract will react to you creating the stream through a hook and start a stream with the same values to the seller.

+After that, the agreement officially started.

 Broke expects all the values to be in WEI while Superfluid seems to use Ether.
 Here's an example on how to figure out the correct flow rate: